-Buying property can be a dangerous territory to navigate when you have no experience.
+Buying property in Australia can be a dangerous territory to navigate when you have no experience.

 Like all investments, it requires a keen understanding to reap its rewards and this will only happen if you understand the intricacies involved.
 The key is to avoid making these mistakes: